 Private lessons: During the camp day, students will sometimes work one-on-one with faculty; however, it is encouraged that students sign up for private lessons with faculty members outside of camp hours to further develop the skills they are learning throughout the day.
 These lessons can be arranged directly with the faculty members.
 Private lesson fees apply and vary with each faculty member.
 Students may also develop a good relationship with a particular faculty member and wish to pursue private lessons on a continuous base beyond the two-week camp.

 Performance opportunities: Students are encouraged to perform with other students and/or faculty members during our Afternoon Student and Faculty Recitals to develop their performer skills in an informal and supportive environment.
 They can play any musical selection they wish from solo

 Auditions: Students who wish to move up to the advanced level from intermediate will take an audition including scales, sight-reading and excerpts from the current camp's repertoire.

-Beginner Level - Description & Class Schedule
+Advanced Level - Description & Class Schedule

 Please note, the schedule below is for our two-week, in-person camp.
 We've left it for your reference.
 To view the 2020 online camp schedule, please click